ooduola/Simple-checkout/README.md

 So I know how much an item costs
 I would like to be able to see its price
 ```
-> 1. Shopprt can pick a Item object.
+> 1. Shopper can pick a Item object.

 - [x] Feature test: Created new item.
    - *Failed.
 Uninitialized constant Item*